cstrawberry/predictive-universe/docs/paper/appendices/appendix_u_cosmological_constant.md

 # Appendix U: First-Principles Derivation of the Cosmological Constant

 The cosmological constant $\Lambda$ is derived from non-perturbative fluctuations of the Predictive Universe (PU) vacuum modeled as the late-time equilibrium of a network of Minimal Predictive Units (MPUs).
 The vacuum is governed by the Principle of Compression Efficiency (PCE) and exhibits rare Euclidean “bounce” (instanton) trajectories in an information-theoretic action.
-PCE fixes the ratio of channel capacity to irreducible step cost to a PU-internal value $C_{\max}/\varepsilon=2$ (Appendix Q, with $d_0=8$ and $\varepsilon=\ln 2$), and the instanton action scales with a geometric-information **complexity** $\kappa$ that counts correlated MPU involvement along the bounce.
+PCE fixes the ratio of channel capacity to irreducible step cost to a PU-internal value $C_{\max}/\varepsilon=2$ (rigorously derived in Appendix Q, with $d_0=8$ and $\varepsilon=\ln 2$), and the instanton action scales with a geometric-information **complexity** $\kappa$ that counts correlated MPU involvement along the bounce.
 In Planck units built from the late-time coupling $G_\infty$, the vacuum energy takes the dilute-gas form

 $$
 \Lambda L_P^2 \simeq 8\pi\,A_{\rm eff}\,e^{-2\kappa},